Verwood Town F.C.: History

-The club was founded in 1905.
-They had entered the Hampshire League before 1989, and were runners-up in Division One in 2002–03.
+The club was founded in 1905 and played in the Bournemouth League for many years.
+In 1989 they entered the Hampshire League, and were runners-up in Division One in 2002–03.
 They were among the founding members of Wessex League Division Three in 2004.
 They were placed in Division one upon reorganisation and won the league in 2011–12 gaining promotion to the Wessex League Premier Division.

 Ground

 Verwood Town play their home games at Potterne Park, Potterne Way, Verwood, BH21 6RS.

 The club have covered seating and a covered terrace plus a refreshment bar.